Ubuntu (Linux) Desktop using RDP GUI with Windows WSL

 sudo tasksel

-Use Up and Down Arrows to choose the Desktop environment like GNOME or Xfce or KDE Plasma.
+Use Up and Down Arrows to choose the Desktop environment.
+KDE Plasma seems to be the most stable flavour for xrdp remote session and it also supports using multiple monitors out of the box, but feel free to explore other desktop environments like GNOME or Xfce.
 Select only one desktop environment, as selecting multiple causes configuration issues.

 Use Space key to tick or untick